ncayllahua/GigisPizzaHOL/developer_machine.md

 Make sure you've setup your OCI API signing key and Auth Token (for OCIR access), installed the Fn CLI, completed the CLI configuration steps and have setup the OCI Registry you want to use.

 ## Check your Docker version
-Please execute docker version command before continue with the installation.
+Please execute docker version command in a SSH terminal session (not vnc), before continue with the installation.
 ```sh
 docker version
 ```